department-of-veterans-affairs/vets-website/_vre/service-disabled/new-skills.md

 Yes, if:

 - You are a Veteran or Servicemember with a service-connected disability and an employment barrier/handicap [enrolled in VR&amp;E](/vre/apply-vre/).
-- Your service-connected disabilities impair your ability to prepare for, obtain and maintain suitable employment
+- Your service-connected disabilities impair your ability to prepare for, obtain, and maintain suitable employment
 </div>

 <div class="call-out" markdown="1">

-### Who is eligible to apply?
+### Who can apply
 You and your family
 </div>